[HISTORY: Adopted by the Mayor and Council of the Borough of Edgewater 8-19-2019 by Ord. No. 2019-009. Amendments noted where applicable.]

 New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of floodwaters into the systems and discharge from the systems into floodwaters;

-On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding.
+On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding; and

-All subdivision proposals shall have public utilities and facilities, such as sewer, gas, electrical and water systems located and constructed to minimize flood damage;
+All subdivision proposals and other proposed new development shall have public utilities and facilities such as sewer, gas, electrical, and water systems located and constructed to minimize flood damage;

-In all areas of special flood hazards where base flood elevation data have been provided as set forth in § 210-5, Applicability, or in § 210-12, Use of other base flood and floodway data, the following standards are required:
+In all areas of special flood hazards where base flood elevation data have been provided as set forth in § 210-7, Basis for establishing the areas of special flood hazard or in § 210-14B, Use of other base flood data, the following standards are required:

-Be floodproofed so that below the base flood level the structure is watertight with walls substantially impermeable to the passage of water;
+Be floodproofed so that below the more restrictive, base flood elevation (published FIS/FIRM) plus one foot, the best available flood hazard data elevation plus one foot, or as required by ASCE/SEI 24-14, Table 6-1, the structure is watertight with walls substantially impermeable to the passage of water;

 Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy; and